top of page

 We combine research, advocacy, and education to tackle the structural inequities that shape how AI is built and governed.
 Our work spans from confronting tech-facilitated gender-based violence to advancing the representation of women and girls in AI leadership.

-Founded in 2022 as Girls for Algorithmic Justice, we began as a small group of students analyzing how algorithmic bias affected women of color.
+Founded in 2022 as Girls for Algorithmic Justice, we began as a small group of students analyzing how algorithmic bias affected women.
 As our work expanded to include data privacy, online safety, and representation in AI governance, we evolved into the Center for Gender Equitable AI to reflect a broader mission: rethinking unequal systems and shaping equitable solutions in emerging technology.

 Right now, AI ! = Equitable.
 We exist to change that.

-AI-driven online harassment and deepfakes: 99% of nonconsensual explicit deepfakes target women and girls.
+• AI-driven online harassment and deepfakes: 99% of nonconsensual explicit deepfakes target women and girls.
+And U.S. K-12 students are being impacted at

-Underrepresentation in tech decisionmaking: Women make up only 30% of the U.S. AI workforce, and even fewer hold governance or leadership roles.
+• Underrepresentation in tech decisionmaking: Women make up only 29% of the U.S. AI workforce, and even fewer hold governance or leadership roles.
+Only about 22% of Computer Science degrees go to women.
+About 12% of AI researchers globally are women.

-Algorithmic bias: Hiring, credit scoring, and facial recognition systems have been shown to discriminate based on gender and race.
+• Algorithmic bias: Hiring, credit scoring, and facial recognition systems have been shown to discriminate based on gender and race.
+Research from UC Berkeley analyzed 133 biased AI systems across different industries and found that 44% of them exhibited gender bias.

-Femtech privacy risks: Health and reproductive data collected by apps can be shared with third parties without consent.
+• Femtech privacy risks: Health and reproductive data collected by apps can be shared with third parties without consent.
+For example, a 2022 audit found that 78% of leading femtech companies failed to obtain user consent for specific data-sharing instances.

-These inequities are interconnected.
-Our work begins from the belief that representation is a root-cause solution: when women and girls are part of designing and governing technology, systems become fairer, safer, and more reflective of the needs of all of humanity.
+These inequalities are interconnected.
+Our work begins from the belief that representation is a root-cause solution: when underrepresented gender identities are included in designing and governing technology, systems become fairer, safer, and more reflective of the needs of all of humanity.

 Our Mission